aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/specify-custom-number-decimal-and-group-separators-for-workbook/_index.md

 In Microsoft Excel, you can specify the Custom Decimal and Thousands Separators instead of using System Separators from the **Advanced Excel Options** as shown in the screenshot below.

-Aspose.Cells provides the [**WorkbookSettings.numberDecimalSeparator**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#numberDecimalSeparator-string-) and [**WorkbookSettings.numberGroupSeparator**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#numberGroupSeparator-string-) properties to set the custom separators for formatting/parsing numbers.
+Aspose.Cells provides the [**WorkbookSettings.setNumberDecimalSeparator(string)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setNumberDecimalSeparator-string-) and [**WorkbookSettings.setNumberGroupSeparator(string)**](https://reference.aspose.com/cells/nodejs-cpp/workbooksettings/#setNumberGroupSeparator-string-) methods to set the custom separators for formatting/parsing numbers.

 {{% /alert %}}